rodolphe37/electron-react-javascript-boilerplate/README.md

 ```
 >This command build the React app into the build folder & compile the content of build folder into the dist folder (.exe file)

+---

+#And that's it, then you can work in your project in React js normally!

 Oct 24, 2021